juntao/arenztopia/content/news/Issue 29.md

 ## Sports
 By Sam-Louis Alrocaet

 The final race of the AWORRC (Arenztopian Winter Off-Road Racing Championships) happened on Tuesday.
 It features huge trucks competing in a grueling 24-hour race over wintry terrain.
 It was won by the XRA 6x6 Mk.
-3, which is an insane 6-wheeled behemoth, sponsored by the Five Star Line.
+3, which is an insane 6-wheeled behemoth.
+The XRA 6x6 Mk.
+3's suspension is professionally tuned and hoisted an amazing 4 feet above the ground.
+The Mk.
+3 has an areodynamic shape and is made out of carbon fiber, and it is sponsored by the Five Star Line.

 ## Weather
 By Mezoir Logan